No, you will be asked to state your preferred option only after the program commences.

 Classes are mainly held on HKUST Clearwater Bay campus except weekday evenings which are usually held in downtown (Central or Admiralty).
-Class schedule, venue and delivery mode are subject to change and actual situations such as COVID-19 or government’s regulations.
+Class schedule, venue and delivery mode are subject to change and actual situations.

-Core courses are held weekly in weekday morning or afternoon.
-Flexible cores and electives are mainly scheduled on weekly basis in weekday evening or weekend, and may be shared among Full-time, Part-time and exchange students.
+Core courses are held weekly on weekday mornings or afternoons.
+Electives are mainly scheduled on a weekly basis on weekday evenings or weekends and may be shared among Full-time, Part-time and exchange students.

-Part-time MBA Program (Weekly Mode) core courses are mainly held weekly in Saturday morning and afternoon.
-Flexible cores and electives are mainly scheduled on weekly basis in weekday evenings or weekends, and may be shared among Full-time, Part-time and exchange students.
+Part-time MBA Program (Weekly Mode) core courses are mainly held weekly on Saturday mornings and afternoons.
+Electives are mainly scheduled on a weekly basis on weekday evenings or weekends and may be shared among Full-time, Part-time and exchange students.

 Typical hours of each class session are as follows: